St Peters Church, St Peters: 1932–1963

 Wilkinson's hall was completed during 1932 which had a great physical and visual impact on the composition of the original church building.
 The other major impact to the original design composition was the removal of the spire of the church and bell chamber in 1963.
 Alternative methods for the reconstruction of the steeple were suggested by the architect Morton Herman but these were found to be structurally unsound in principle.

 Wilkinson's new hall was built by G. Billworth for A£1,030 and was implemented when Wilkinson had become a lay canon to St Andrew's Cathedral, Sydney as well as the President of the Institute of Architects of NSW.
 He was also of note due to his academic position of professor of architecture and the first chair of architecture at the University of Sydney.
 An advocate of formal simplicity his buildings were often signified by a decorative fleche.
 In the case of St Peters Hall the fleche acted as a vent as well as a lantern at the apex of the central roof form.
 This element has since been removed.
 In 1934, as part of the celebrations of the 95th anniversary of the laying of the foundation stone a brick walled element was constructed in front of the east end of the church and below a lancet window.
 It supported a tablet which commemorated Captain James Cook's association with the naming of the river and subsequently the Parish of Cook's River.
 This was unveiled by Captain C. J. Pope on 7 July 1934.
 On the same day was the dedication of a flag-mast and the planting of trees within the church grounds by at least thirteen visitors.
 The wall and tablet are not extant.
 Also added to the site at this time was a garage, and a man's room.

 1963–1996

 In 1965 a wayside chapel was established in the eastern end of the church under the tower.
 In 1976 considerations were made to adapt the graveyard as a park and a Cooks River Cemetery Act was passed to remove the graveyard.
-This reflected the fashion of the time when other graveyards were turned into recreational park spaces, however the NSW National Trust intervened by classifying the church and grounds to ensure the conservation of the graveyard.
+This reflected the fashion of the time when other graveyards were turned into recreational park spaces, however the National Trust (NSW) intervened by classifying the church and grounds to ensure the conservation of the graveyard.
 In 1978 conservation works were proposed by architects Woodhouse and Danks.
 Works included the removal of external render to repair water damage, carpeting and removal of the pews.
 Prior to the carpeting the floor finishes comprised a central carpet runner and the margins painted in Japan Black.
 Also in 1980 damp proof courses were added and the walls rendered.